eswlab/orphan-prediction/README.md

 # Gene prediction and optimization using BIND and MIND workflows:

-## Overview
+## Overview of MIND and BIND

-Gene models derived from direct inference evidence-based predictions are used for MIND and BIND.
+Gene model predictions that are Inferred Directly from alignment of RNA-Seq evidence are combined with ab initio preditions.
-For MIND, gene preditions by MAKER gene predictions are combined with evidence-base models.
+For MIND, ab initio gene predictions by MAKER  are combined with gene predictions that are Inferred Directly from evidence.
-For BIND, gene preditions by BRAKER are combined with evidence-based models.
+For BIND, ab initio gene predictions by BRAKER are combined with gene predictions that are Inferred Directly from evidence.

 1. Find an Orphan-Enriched RNA-Seq dataset from NCBI-SRA:
 	- Search RNA-Seq datasets for your organism on NCBI, filter Runs (SRR) for Illumina, paired-end, HiSeq 2500 or newer.